brajpatel/mini-messaging-board/README.md

 - utilising a templating engine
 - working with a database to store and retrive data
 - deploying the app by using a 'Platform as a Service(PaaS)' I chose to work with [Pug](https://pugjs.org/api/getting-started.html) over other templating languages like EJS to push myself to learn or at least expose myself to something that didn't look or feel like "normal" HTML to work with.
-I also chose to use MongoDB Atlas for the app's databse and used Mongoose to connect my Express app to the database.
+I also chose to use [MongoDB Atlas](https://www.mongodb.com/atlas/database) for the app's databse and used [Mongoose](https://mongoosejs.com/) to connect my Express app to the database.
-The app was finally deployed using [fly.io](https://fly.io/).
+The app was finally deployed using [Fly.io](https://fly.io/).
 ## About
 All the messages stored in the database are retrieved and displayed on the board and can be read.
 The user can also create a new message by completing the simple form implemented on the page.
 A new document is created using that data and is then stored in the database and displayed on the board.
 <br/><br/>